Queenslanders in Conversation: paradise lost or paradise found

 With the massive changes occurring in our world through digital innovation, theories abound as to what kind of future this will create.

-In the first Queenslanders in Conversation talk for 2017, ABC Radio Brisbane's Kelly Higgins-Devine will facilitate a discussion between high profile panellists, audience members and online viewers, exploring the plausibility of concrete evidence for both dystopian and utopian future scenario, as well as conspiracy theories.
+ABC Radio Brisbane's Kelly Higgins-Devine facilitated a discussion between high profile panellists, audience members and online viewers, exploring the plausibility of concrete evidence for both dystopian and utopian future scenario, as well as conspiracy theories.

 Dr David Tuffley